maconcg/osc7/README.md

   - This keeps the process tree simpler and cuts down on “noise” when you're watching for execs via, say, [`ktrace(1)`](https://man.openbsd.org/ktrace.1).
 Having fewer dependencies is generally conducive to portability.

 ### Alternatives
-- The classic approach, which developed in contexts like the first example shown above, is to do nothing.
+- The classic approach to directory tracking, which developed in contexts like the first example shown above, is to do nothing.
 For such use cases, this makes perfect sense.

 - A common approach (used by default in [`shell-mode`](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Tracking.html) as of Emacs 29.4) is to have the consumer watch the user's input for well-known directory-changing commands.
 This fails when you change directories via some mechanism not anticipated by the watcher (examples: `cd $(mktemp -d)`, `alias ugh='cd /usr'`).